InverseIntegral/FakeMC/README.md

 * Login

 ## Credits
+* Several handler and en/decoder classes have been taken from [BungeeCord](https://github.com/SpigotMC/BungeeCord).
 * [@michidk](https://github.com/michidk) implemented a similar version of this project but without Netty.
 [FakeMCServer](https://github.com/michidk/FakeMCServer)
-* I took the protocol information from [this](http://wiki.vg/Protocol) wiki.
+* I took other relevant protocol data from [this](http://wiki.vg/Protocol) wiki.
-* The Varint21 decoder and encoder classes have been taken from [BungeeCord](https://github.com/SpigotMC/BungeeCord).